Ja Morant eligible to return after 8-game suspension

 Ja has since opened up about steps he’s taken to correct his behavior and start his healing journey

-“I’ve been doing you know Reiki treatment, " said Morant.
+“I’ve been doing you know Reiki treatment, " Morant said.
 “I’m doing anxiety breathing, you know, different stuff to help me manage that and release all that stuff from my body.”

 Jordie Smith, a licensed family and marriage therapist, says people may use Reiki for anxiety and depression.